Tammerodev/IntePLAs/README.md

 186,140,106 Copper    8
 142,129,149 Titanium  9
 104,102,107 Lead      10

+# Use
+To change map size, edit json/worldconfig.json

 # Notes :
 Ideal delta time for 75hz should be 1.0